rzl-app/ziggy/README.md

 ### Route-model binding

 Rzl Ziggy supports Laravel's [route-model binding](https://laravel.com/docs/routing#route-model-binding), and can even recognize custom route key names.
-If you pass `route()` a JavaScript object as a route parameter, Ziggy will use the registered route-model binding keys for that route to find the correct parameter value inside the object.
+If you pass `route()` a JavaScript object as a route parameter, Rzl Ziggy will use the registered route-model binding keys for that route to find the correct parameter value inside the object.
 If no route-model binding keys are explicitly registered for a parameter, Rzl Ziggy will use the object's `id` key.

 ```php
 // app/Models/Post.php